 In many ways, we can see parallels in the evolution of microservices architecture from monoliths.

 Until relatively recently, most ecommerce platforms were supported by monolith architectures.
 These are the original self-sufficient, self-hosted, jack-of-all-trades systems.
-They provide businesses a centralized, on-premise, feature-rich system to meet their needs.
+They provide businesses a centralised, on-premise, feature-rich system to meet their needs.
 However, as a business gets more complex, these systems can often be slow and difficult to scale.

 This means even as the business and its needs grow more complex, microservices can offer speed and flexibility.